Robert Rutledge

-Robert Rutledge (June 3, 1948 – October 15, 2001) was an American sound editor who won Best Sound Editing at the 1985 Academy Awards.
+Robert Rutledge (June 3, 1948 – October 15, 2001) was an American sound editor who won Best Sound Editing at the 1986 Academy Awards.
 He won for Back to the Future, which was shared with Charles L. Campbell.

+At the 32nd British Academy Film Awards, he won a BAFTA Award for Best Soundtrack for the film Star Wars.
+His win was shared with Sam Shaw, Gordon Davidson, Gene Corso, Derek Ball, Don MacDougall, Bob Minkler, Ray West, Michael Minkler, Les Fresholtz, Richard Portman and Ben Burtt.

 He also did the sound on the TV show Miami Vice.